kedacore/keda-docs/content/docs/2.9/scalers/datadog.md

 To reduce issues with API rate limiting from Datadog, it is possible to send a single query, which contains multiple queries, comma-seperated.
 When doing this, the results from each query are aggregated based on the `queryAggregator` value (eg: `max` or `average`).

+> 💡 **NOTE:** Because the average/max aggregation operation happens at the scaler level, there won't be any validation or errors if the queries don't make sense to aggregate.
+Be sure to read and understand the two patterns below before using Multi-Query.

+### Example 1 - Aggregating Similar Metrics

-This works well, when wanting to scale on more than one metric with similar return values (or with arthimetics in the query that make them similar)
+Simple aggregation works well, when wanting to scale on more than one metric with similar return values/scale (ie. where multiple metrics can use a single `queryValue` and still make sense).

-Example:
 ```yaml
 apiVersion: keda.sh/v1alpha1
 kind: ScaledObject